kuriankattukaren/GitTutorial/README.md

 ## GITHUB TUTORIAL

-This tutorial shows how to start using GITHUB.
+This tutorial shows how to start using GITHUB using branching....